kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 There's actually a little more to it than that.
 In order for content to become public in Apple's cloud index, it must first be reported by an undefined number of unique users.
 This protects users' privacy as well as maintaining the quality of the public index.

-As you might expect Apple has not quantified this threshold, and there's currently no way to test that public indexing is _actually working_.
-It's likely that this situation will improve as Apple continues to develop the cloud-side of this search solution.
+As you might expect Apple has not quantified this threshold.
+There's however an [Apple provided tool](http://apple.co/1NAmYZ7) that will run a set of validations against your website and provide a "health check" with tips on to optimize for App Search.

-[TODO: Check this is true before publication]
 The other approach for making content publicly indexed is using _web markup_, which is covered in the next chapter.

 ## Advanced features

 The Core Spotlight framework provides a couple of more advanced features you'll want to know about.

-### Spotlight Index App Extensions
+### Core Spotlight App Extensions

-If an app receives data from an outside source like an API, it might make sense to index content while users are not using your app.
-A movie theatre may have an app with movie listings and times, but listings are only made available a few days in advance.
-It would be a shame if a user searched in Spotlight for movie times and didn't get results from the app because they hadn't opened it in weeks.

-[TODO: I don't get from this _when_ the extension will be invoked.
-Should it be coupled with the batching API?
-How do I let the system know when it should be firing up the indexing extension.]

-If your app has data like this, you'll want to implement a **Spotlight Index App Extension**.
+A Core Spotlight app extension provides your app the opportunity to run maintenance operations on its index when the app is not running.
+In the event your app's index is lost or did not properly save the system may call your extension to perform its duty.

 To add this extension, simply add a new **Spotlight Index Extension** target to your project.

 ![width=75%](/images/spotlight-extension.png)